 As we say, little chunks and comfort are your focus

 Would you like a drink, sir? …Yes.
 Would you like an Icecream?… Yes.
 Would you like this moldy piece of lettuce we found in the gally? … Of Course!

 It doesn’t matter if you want it or not.
 Take it.
 Not because it’s free and you need to extract as much money as possible from these thieving scumbags who charged you “How Much” for your ticket!
 No, Taking something, opening it eating it, even spitting it out in disgust is doing SOMETHING.
-It’s diverted your attention away from your numb buttocks, aching back, and the 7+hours to destination.
+It’s diverted your attention away from your numb buttocks, aching back, and the 7+hours to your destination.
 It’s broken the monotony and given you another little chunk.